 In South Africa’s 1994 elections, the first in which all of South Africa's people could vote, the white government was ousted.
 Nelson Mandela became president of the new South Africa, which he called ‘the rainbow nation’.

 Mandela’s government was unfairly burdened with an expectation that it would solve all of South Africa’s problems.
 Crime escalated, and the hopes held by a poor populace were largely unfulfilled.
-It became the norm for many middle-class South Africans to live with burglar bars, fortified fences and guard dogs.
+It became the norm for middle-class South Africans to live with burglar bars, fortified fences and guard dogs.
 With policies promoting black employment, many government jobs went to poorly qualified blacks, and some whites questioned whether they were wanted in the new South Africa.
 Many believed there were too many people and not enough jobs or resources.
 As a result there was an exodus during the 1990s of 400,000 skilled, mainly white people.

 With its political stability and English-speaking culture, New Zealand seemed a desirable country for bringing up children.
 For many professionals, immigration in the 1990s was made easier because New Zealand policy favoured highly-skilled immigrants.
 In 1993, 958 South Africans became permanent residents.
 In 1994, this leapt to 4,224.
 Over the next decade permanent residency approvals totalled 37,382.
 By 2013 South Africans were the largest immigrant group after English, Chinese, Indians and Australians.
 While the vast majority were white, there were also smaller numbers of mixed race, black and Indian South African migrants.